jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab4.md

 }

 ```
 This can unnecessarily limit throughput and/or increase resources if the producer generates data for the consumer in smaller blocks, for example by writing one row of the buffer output inside a nested loop, and the consumer uses the data in smaller blocks by reading one row of the buffer input inside a nested loop, as the example above does.
 In this example, due to the non-sequential buffer column access in the inner loop, you cannot simply stream the array b.
-However, the row access in the outer loop is sequential thus supporting hls::stream_of_blocks communication where each block is a 1-dimensional array of size N.
+However, the row access in the outer loop is sequential thus supporting ```hls::stream_of_blocks``` communication where each block is a 1-dimensional array of size N.

-The main purpose of the hls::stream_of_blocks feature is to provide PIPO-like functionality, but with user-managed explicit synchronization, accesses, and a better coding style.
+The main purpose of the ```hls::stream_of_blocks``` feature is to provide PIPO-like functionality but with user-managed explicit synchronization, accesses, and a better coding style.
 Stream-of-blocks lets you avoid the use of dataflow in a loop containing the producer and consumer, which would have been a way to optimize the example above.
-However, in this case, the use of the dataflow loop containing the producer and consumer requires the use of a PIPO buffer (2xN) as shown in the following example:
+However, in this case, the use of the dataflow loop containing the producer and consumer requires the use of a ```PIPO``` buffer (2xN) as shown in the following example:

 ```c++